 Old School Forums

 They may seem out of date in this day and age of fancy social media sites but old fashion bulletin board style forums are still relevant and contain reams of easy to search and digest information.
-Here are a few I like to use IRV2.com, RV.net, RVForum.net, RV-Dreams.com and my own located the RV Happy Hour.
+Here are a few I like to use IRV2.com, RV.net, RVForum.net, RV-Dreams.com and my own located the Love Your RV Forum.

 The Frugal Shunpiker’s Guide eBooks

 The Frugal Shunpikers Guides are a set of paid eBooks split into each of the southwest US states.
 You can buy them individually or save by buying several at once or the whole set.
 They are well written and packed with details.
 I highly recommended them to anyone looking at doing extended trips through the southwest with boondocking or frugal camping costs in mind.
 Here is the full review I did after reading through the Arizona book.